 The Science Core Curriculum was created by SFUSD teachers based on a great deal of feedback from SFUSD science classrooms.
 The curriculum is a living curriculum meaning that every year it will be improved based on the feedback provided by teachers throughout the district.
 In order to provide the very best curriculum for our students and teachers, it is essential that we get detailed feedback from all SFUSD science teachers.
-SFUSD teachers should use the feedback form to share their feedback whether it is small as typo or as large as a recommended change to a unit storyline.
+SFUSD teachers should use the feedback form to share their feedback whether it is as small as a typo or as large as a recommended change to a unit storyline.

 Curriculum Revision History

 Below is a brief history of how SFUSD secondary science teachers have been involved in the development, testing, and revision of the SFUSD Science Core Curriculum.
 This process will continue in the many years to come.

 As the 6th and 9th grade curriculum is implemented district-wide, ALL SFUSD teachers are encouraged to provide feedback on how the curriculum can be improved and enhanced.
 This feedback will be used to inform the changes that are made for the following year.
 Currently, Chemistry is being field tested by teachers throughout the district.
 Their feedback is being used to inform the implementation version of the curriculum.

 The 6th and 9th grade curriculum were piloted by a broad sampling of teachers throughout the district.
 Their feedback was used to make revisions to the curriculum that became the current implementation version.
-Changes that were not able to be make initially were recorded to be completed in future years.
+Changes that we were not able to make initially were recorded to be completed in future years.
 The 7th, 8th, Chemistry and Upper Physics courses were being developed in partnership with a subset of teachers throughout the district.

 A Response and Development (R&D) team of teachers worked to develop and pilot lesson sequences for the NGSS courses.
 They shared student work and feedback from those initial lesson sequences informing their future revisions.